Taxation of international executives

 What if the assignee comes back for a trip after residency has terminated?

 If the journey is actually in connection with the previous stay, these days will also be added to the previous stay for the determination of the habitual place of abode.

-For treaty purposes, the German tax authorities have now officially adopted the OECD-approach on counting the 183 days in cases of changing treaty residence.
+For treaty purposes, the German tax authorities have now officially adopted the Organisation for Economic Co-operation and Development (OECD)-approach on counting the 183 days in cases of changing treaty residence.

 Communication between immigration and taxation authorities